jetkan-yk/nlp-project/README.md

 3. Configure the `config.py` details

-4. Request for `wandb auth key` from admin to enable summary mode
+4. Login and visit [here](https://wandb.ai/authorize) to retrieve your `wandb` API key for summary mode

 ### Using the SoC Cluster Nodes